COVID-19 Travel Information (Updated January 7, 2021)

 Government of Saskatchewan information to the Public: https://www.saskatchewan.ca/government/health-care-administration-and-provider-resources/treatment-procedures-and-guidelines/emerging-public-health-issues/2019-novel-coronavirus/travel-information

-Possible Exposure on Flights or in the Airport
+Possible Exposure on Flights

 For the latest information on flights that had passengers with confirmed cases of COVID-19, please see the latest list of affected flights. https://www.saskatchewan.ca/government/health-care-administration-and-provider-resources/treatment-procedures-and-guidelines/emerging-public-health-issues/2019-novel-coronavirus/travel-information/affected-flights